kueddelmaier/POLIANNA/README.md

 ## Tests and more examples
 Test notebooks can be found under ``notebooks/test_notebooks`` and more examples (such as sentence wise implementation) can be found under ``notebooks/other``.

+## Other scripts to process your own data
+For the labeled data, we have split the EU laws into articles.
+We provide the scripts to download EU laws as ``text_processing/download_searches.py`` and to split those into articles as ``text_processing/process_text.ipynb``.

 ## References
 [^1]: https://pygamma-agreement.readthedocs.io/en/latest/
 [^2]: https://github.com/inception-project